 Further information about the business continuity process can be found in the Business Continuity: Information and Advice leaflet.

-Please note: that Peterborough City Council do not write business continuity plans for individual businesses but can provide advice and support.
+Please note: the council does not write business continuity plans for individual businesses but can provide advice and support.

 A Community Emergency Plan can be completed by any community group who feels their community needs to be more prepared.
 There might already be informal procedures in place but this plan allows all ideas to be brought together in one document where everyone can contribute and are aware of these procedures.